Fuel oil: United Kingdom

 The British Standard BS 2869, Fuel Oils for Agricultural, Domestic and Industrial Engines, specifies the following fuel oil classes:

 Class C1 and C2 fuels are kerosene-type fuels.
-C1 is for use in flue less appliances (e.g. lamps).
+C1 is for use in flueless appliances (e.g. lamps).
 C2 is for vaporizing or atomizing burners in appliances connected to flues.

 Class A2 fuel is suitable for mobile, off-road applications that are required to use a sulfur-free fuel.
 Class D fuel is similar to Class A2 and is suitable for use in stationary applications, such as domestic, commercial, and industrial heating.
 The BS 2869 standard permits Class A2 and Class D fuel to contain up to 7% (V/V) biodiesel (fatty acid methyl ester, FAME), provided the FAME content meets the requirements of the BS EN 14214 standard.

 Classes E to H are residual oils for atomizing burners serving boilers or, with the exception of Class H, certain types of larger combustion engines.
 Classes F to H invariably require heating prior to use; Class E fuel may require preheating, depending on ambient conditions.